If the bill passes through the senate, an administrative decree will follow this summer, laying out more details such as accreditation procedures.

 The relaxation of the rules around joint degrees means that if the bill passes, students will only pay fees to their home institution in the Netherlands.

-TNE success stories from universities in other countries demonstrate that the Netherlands could also stand to benefit, education minister, Jet Bussemaker, told parliament.
+Presenting the bill to parliament, education minister Jet Bussemaker said success stories from universities in other countries demonstrate that the Netherlands could also stand to benefit from opening up to more TNE activity.

 “You can see that it enhances the visibility of our education,” she said.
 “You also see that foreign institutions with campuses overseas abroad are rising in the international rankings.”

 More than 240 Dutch institutions currently offer degrees overseas, according to a research paper written by Rosa Becker, senior researcher at Netherlands Organisation for Internationalisation of Education (Nuffic) and published by the Observatory on Borderless Higher Education.

 In stark contrast, there is only one publicly funded Dutch university with campuses overseas – Stenden University of Applied Sciences, which opened four locations between 2000 and 2009.

 Its campuses in South Africa, Qatar, Thailand and Indonesia now enrol some 600 students, plus an additional 500 ‘intercampus’ mobile students.

 “We do expect that the legislation will result in more joint programmes, as well as the first full programmes abroad,” a spokesperson for VSNU told The PIE News.

 “This is to be expected, since universities clearly stated their need for a wider range of possibilities in terms of joint programmes and transnational education.”

 Among the universities planning expansion overseas is the University of Groningen, whose plans to establish a branch campus in Yantai, China offering six degrees is awaiting government approval.